FOREWORD (edited 2021)

-Jessie will be going to university next year.
+This was nearly six years ago now.
+Jessie graduated from university this year.
 I have never seen her so buoyant and enthusiastic about her future.
-She is happy and confident in her body (she doesn’t slouch any more) and her relationships (she has a new girlfriend) & I am grateful every day that things worked out for her the way they did.
+She is happy and confident in her body and her relationships & I am grateful every day that things worked out for her the way they did.
 Many young people are not so lucky, and many families are being torn apart by the current trend in identity politics.

 This article was the first thing I ever wrote on gender issues.
 It was published on the 4thwavenow site in December 2016 and I link to it on my blog homepage.
 It has to date received over 400 comments.
 Those comments in themselves make fascinating and moving reading, and many of them are documented in my blog post ‘my mother heart bleeds‘.
 You can read the article below, but if you want the comments on the 4thwavenow site you can find them here.